asogbu/TCP-FileTransfer/README.md

 - Process command-line arguments (port to listen, directory where to save files).
 - Set up TCP socket to listen at desired port.
 - Wait for a connection.
-- Recieve a chunk of file, write it to file, and repeat until connection is closed by client (or timeout).
+- Recieve a chunk of file, write it to local directory, and repeat until connection is closed by client (or timeout).
 - Go back to wait for the next connection.
-- If terminating signal receive, quit.
+- If terminating signal received, quit.

 #### Client